jackstjean/D-DTEST/Mechanics/Items/flute.md

 # Description and Abilities (Entry)
 desc: |-
-  A horn is typically a brassy pipe with a conical opening at one end and a mouthpiece at the other.
-Horns produce loud, far-reaching notes and so are used for signaling as well as musical purposes.
+  This tubular reedless wind instrument produces sound when air is blown across the hole at one end.
+The other end of the tube has a series of holes that can be covered or left uncovered by the fingers to produce different notes.
 abilities: []
 entry: |-
   **Ability:** Charisma